protopopov1122/8SMC1/docs/install.md

 * CMake - used as a build system.
 * Compilers - MS Visual C++, MinGW-w64, GCC, Clang are supported.
 * wxWidgets 3.1.0 - graphics library for user interface.
 If you use MinGW, you can compile it with 'RUNTIME_LIBS=static' key to get stand-alone build without outer dependencies.
 * Lua 5.3 - used as a scripting engine.
-Download Lua 5.3 sources and copy all *.c and *.h files from src directory to res/lua.
-Then download Selene Lua bindings and copy selene.h and selene directory to res/selene.
+Download Lua 5.3 sources and extract it into `third-party/lua-5.3.5`.
+Then download and extraact [LuaCppB](https://github.com/protopopov1122/LuaCppB) bindings into `third-party/LuaCppB`.
 These dependencies are optional and project may be compiled without them, but scripting will be disabled.
+Currently scripting usage excludes MSVC from supported compiler list.
-* MicroSMC headers - if you are using drivers for 8SMC1 motors, you should copy USMCDLL.h from your MicroSMC installation to res directory
+* MicroSMC headers - if you are using drivers for 8SMC1 motors, you should copy USMCDLL.h from your MicroSMC installation to `third-party` directory
 #### CMake build
 ##### Windows
 If you are on Windows, you can use both MS Visual C++ and MinGW compilers (with posix threads) to build CalX system.
 You also need statically-built unicode wxWidgets 3.1.0 library (you should use the same compiler for CalX and wxWidgets building) and CMake installed.